Pomax/lib-font/README.md

 (Although you'll generally want to use this _in_ something so your HTML would look more like `<script type="module" src="./js/myscript.js" async></script>` with the `myscript.js` file having an `import { Font } from "./lib-font";` instead)

-Note that there is no legacy ES5 version of this library available.
-There are no ES5 browsers outside of IE11 anymore, so if you _really_ need to target dead browsers, have a look at [babel](https://babeljs.io/).
+Note that there is no legacy ES5 version of this library available, because there are no ES5 browsers anymore, every single still in support browser supports ES Modules, so if you _really_ need to target dead browsers have a look at [babel](https://babeljs.io/).

 ## Introduction